About

 Chapel Hill, NC 27599-7460

-For GPS users, Carrington Hall is located at 120 N. Medical Drive, Chapel Hill, NC 27599.
+For GPS users, Carrington Hall is located at 211 Manning Drive, Chapel Hill, NC 27599.

-The BBL has a designated parking space on Medical Drive for subjects to park in during lab visits.
-Call or email for reservations.
+The BBL has a designated parking space in the ITS Manning parking lot for subjects to park in during lab visits.